Free Staff Turnover Calculator UK | Rate and Cost Analysis

 What causes high staff turnover?

-The most common causes of high staff turnover in the UK include inadequate pay and benefits, lack of career development opportunities, poor management or toxic work culture, limited flexible working options, feeling undervalued or unrecognised, excessive workload or burnout, and better opportunities elsewhere.
+The most common causes of high staff turnover include inadequate pay and benefits, lack of career development opportunities, poor management or toxic work culture, limited flexible working options, feeling undervalued or unrecognised, excessive workload or burnout, and better opportunities elsewhere.
 Exit interviews and employee engagement surveys can help identify the specific drivers in your organisation.

 Reduce turnover with better HR